seanbradley/Simpletown/README.md

     touch .bashrc

+If you're using a virtualenv--and you should-- _and_ you plan on running multiple environments on the same machine, you can place the above environment variable settings in your _bin/activate script_.
+If you don't plan on running multiple environments on the same machine, just stick with placing the settings in the  _.bashrc_ file of your home directory.

+Finally, i6
-If you use a different e-mail provider than Gmail, you'll have to provide additional e-mail info in Django's settings file.
+f you use a different e-mail provider than Gmail, you'll have to provide additional e-mail info in Django's settings file.

 ###STATIC ASSETS VS. MEDIA FILES